-When a C5 Corvette takes the win in Grid Life Touring Cup, folks notice.. and when it does it two seasons in a row everybody starts to pay attention.
-That was the case with Matan Rosenburg taking the 2025 Grid Life Touring Cup.
+When a C5 Corvette takes the win in Grid Life Touring Cup, folks notice... and when it does it two seasons in a row, everybody starts to pay attention.
+That was the case with Matan Rosenberg taking the 2025 Grid Life Touring Cup.
 Taking is a bit of an understatement.
 Matan delivered one of the most consistent and competitive seasons in GLTC history, racking up 12 wins and 28 podiums, making it a season for the record books.

-We caught up with Matan Rosenburg to ask him some specific questions about his C5 Corvette platform.
+We caught up with Matan Rosenberg to ask him some specific questions about his C5 Corvette platform.

 Q: What’s the current setup of your C5 — engine, aero, suspension, brakes, tires, weight, and power output?